-Use the "park cable" TV antenna in remote areas rather than the roof antenna of your motor home if the campground provides cable hook-up.
+Use the "park cable" TV antenna system of your RV in remote areas rather than the roof antenna if the campground provides cable hook-up.

-Re-orient the television antenna.
+- Turn the television antenna.
 Sometimes turning the antenna will pick up a stronger signal.
 Try turning or rotating the antenna throughout its range.

-With FM Stereo signals, switch the unit to MONO, if possible.
-Some of the phase and noise components of a stereo signal will disappear in MONO mode.

-Reduce the treble setting to reduce background noise.
-Although not yielding the best high-frequency performance, at least you may be able to reduce the irritation of the distortion.
+You may find your signal in a very unexpected direction. - With FM stereo signals, switch the unit to MONO, if possible.
+Some of the phase and noise components of a stereo signal will disappear in MONO mode. - Reduce the treble setting to reduce background noise.
+Although not yielding the best high-frequency performance, at least you may be able to reduce the irritation of the distortion and noise.